Club: Eintracht Braunschweig | Opening: 1923 | Capacity: 23,325 (10,675 standing)

 Renovation works finally started in 1995 and included the construction of a new south curve, conversion of standing areas into seating, and new floodlights.

-Getting to Eintracht-Stadion
+How to get to Eintracht-Stadion

 Eintracht-Stadion is located in the north of Brunswick (Braunschweig) at just over 2 kilometres from the city’s old town.
 The main railway station, which lies south of the old town, is about 5 kilometres away.

-If using public transport, the stadium can be reached with tram M1 or tram M2.
+The stadium can be reached with tram M1 or tram M2.
 Both can be caught from the main railway station or Rathaus or Hagenmarkt in the old town.
 Get off at stop Stadion if taking the M1, or at stop Gesundheitsamt if taking the M2.
 It is a 17-minute journey from the railway station and only 10 minutes from the old town.

 Address: Hamburger Straße 210, 38112 Braunschweig